Give Your Pancakes A Skiing Twist

-- Microwave the rum and raisin mix for 15 to 30 seconds and let them soak until the rum is absorbed, about 20 minutes.
+- Microwave the rum and raisin mix for 15 to 30 seconds and let them soak until the rum is absorbed (around 20mins).
 Set aside.

 - Beat the egg whites to soft peaks, adding a pinch of salt toward the end.

 - Beat the egg yolks, vanilla, lemon zest (if you are using them) and sugar until the mix is light yellow.